-7.1 Electricity production and fuel consumption data
+6.1 Electricity production and fuel consumption data

-Data on electricity production and fuel consumption shall be sourced from IEA Data and statistics that provides data on energy balances and electricity produced using various fuels, e.g. from IEA website, Data and Statistic section ("Energy Statistics Data Browser")25.
+Data on electricity production and fuel consumption shall be sourced from IEA Data and statistics that provides data on energy balances and electricity produced using various fuels, e.g. from IEA website, Data and Statistic section ("Energy Statistics Data Browser")24.

 For EU Member States, Eurostat data are more detailed and can be used instead.
-Where the GHG emission intensity is established at the level of bidding zones, data from official national statistics of the same level of detail as the IEA data shall be used.
+Where the GHG emissions intensity is established at the level of bidding zones, data from official national statistics of the same level of detail as the IEA data shall be used.

-Where bidding zones are not identical to countries, data from official national statistics have to be used that have been derived in line with the methodology applied for determining the RES-E share in the SHARES tool26.
+Where bidding zones are not identical to countries, data from official national statistics must be used.
+This data must have been derived in accordance with the methodology applied for determining the RES-E share in the SHARES tool25.